WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/HowToDebug.md

 ## Understanding the Wasabi components

-Wasabi Wallet is a client/server system where the client part is the Wasabi Wallet that users download and install on their machines, and the server part is the Wasabi backend that runs on the zkSNACKs servers.
+Wasabi Wallet is a client/server system where the client part is the Wasabi Wallet that users download and install on their machines, and the server part is the Wasabi indexer that runs on the zkSNACKs servers.
 Additionally, the solution contains other components like the Packager used to prepare the Wasabi client to be distributed, integration tests, project, and others.

-Here we are going to focus first on how to debug the client component, and then the backend component.
+Here we are going to focus first on how to debug the client component, and then the indexer component.

 ### Wasabi Client